PSTumuluri/tsp/README.md

 improves the probability that parents selected for recombination will transfer to the offspring the relevant information over an order-based operator like PMX.

+## Parent Selection and Survivor Selection Operators

+The parent selection operator and survivor selection operator are both rank-based.
+More information to come when I actually implement it.

 ## Termination Condition

 idk run it a lot of times I guess???